Shoes01/7DRL-2019/ROAD_MAP.md

 ### Systems++
-Move map_gen code into a folder and split into appropriate pieces Move the Render code out of systems, into its own folder.
-Maybe.
+Move map_gen code into a folder and split into appropriate pieces Move Factory code out of systems.
-Move FOV code and Factory code out of systems.

 ### Skill System
 Skills and ranged attack systems get done here.